Mera Dard Bayzuban: Plot

-The story explores two different parts of society, one is extremely religious and the other one ultra-modern and how both stands proud and believes that they are right and the other one is on the wrong part and the common practice of society where people change their dreams, goals and themselves just for the sake of others, especially females who are constantly sacrifi ng their feelings to satisfy their loved ones.
-The two protagonist Soha & Sawera played by Ayesha Omer and Sonya Hussain respectively, have planned a successful bright future and have dreams to make it big in their own way but the result was far from what they have hoped for.
+The story explores two different parts of society, one is extremely religious and the other ultra-modern, and how both stand proud and believe that they are right and the other one is on the wrong path and the common practice of society where people change their dreams, goals and themselves just for the sake of others, especially females who are constantly sacrificing their feelings to satisfy their loved ones.
+The two protagonist Soha & Sawera played by Ayesha Omer and Sonya Hussain respectively, had planned a successful bright future and have dreams to make it big in their own way but the reality is far from what they had hoped for.